What is electronic access control?

-- Do you need to install expensive equipment or use web-based or mobile app solutions?
+- Do you need to install on-premise equipment or use future-proof, cloud-based solutions?

-- Does the software package include scheduled or random maintenance and a flexible contract?
+- Does the software package include consistent over-the-air updates, scheduled or random maintenance and a flexible contract?

-- How easy is to keep track of the events?
+- How easy is it to manage and keep track of the access events?

 - Is the provider available to serve your business internationally?

-- How easy is to install and user-friendly is the electronic access control system?
+- How easy is it to install and migrate to the electronic access control system?

 - How does it integrate with your existent security solutions, like cameras and alarms?